 Social distancing for younger children is very difficult, how can we expect to keep them from mixing with their peers and teaching staff?

 We need to minimise contact between all individuals wherever possible.
-However, for younger learners we recognise that this can be difficult that is why in schools the emphasis will be on forming groups of learners and ensuring separation of those groups, and for older learners it will be on social and physical distancing.
+However, for younger learners we recognise that this can be difficult.
+That is why in schools the emphasis will be on forming groups of learners ensuring that those groups do not mix.
+For older learners it will be on social and physical distancing.
 Settings should therefore implement the social distancing and mixing in childcare settings measures set out in the revised 'Protective measures in childcare settings: Keep Childcare Safe' guidance to minimise the number of contacts that children and adults have when inside, whilst ensuring children are kept safe and well cared for.

 There is a playlist of short videos on our Education Wales YouTube channel about keeping Wales learning.